-Stock Market: Sensex, Nifty ends higher - East Coast Daily English
+Stock market: Sensex, Nifty ends higher - East Coast Daily English

-In the stock market, the domestic benchmark indices today ended trading in gains.
-The domestic benchmark indices BSE Sensex and NSE Nifty has settled trading in greens.
+In the stock market, the domestic benchmark indices has ended in gain today.
+The benchmark indices BSE Sensex and NSE Nifty has ended today in green.

-The top gainers in the market were Tata Motors, ONGC, Bharati Airtel, Ultra Tech Cement, IndusInd Bank, Yes Bank, JSW Steel and Sun Pharma.
+The top gainers in the market were Vedanta, Mahindra and Mahindra, ONGC, HDFC Bank, ICICI Bank, Kotak Mahindra Bank, TCS, ITC, Hero MotoCorp, Maruti, Zee Entertainments, Britannia Industries and Hindustan Unilever.

-The top losers in the market were Infosys, Bajaj Finance, Power Grid, L& T, Bajaj Finserve, Adani Ports, ICICI Bank, UPL, and Kotak Mahindra Bank.
+The top losers in the market were Infosys, Bharati Airtel, Tata Motors, HCL Technologies, JSW Steel, UPL, Nestle India and Tech Mahindra.

 Post Your Comments